-To create a projection of housing tenure, split between owner households and renter households by realii income group in 2019 and 2025 is assumed to resemble the split indicated in the 2016 Census in electoral area D.
+To create a projection of housing tenure, split between owner households and renter households by realii income group in 2019 and 2025 is assumed to resemble the split indicated in the 2016 Census in electoral area E.

-Compared to 2019, real income increases in both scenarios by 2025, but increases more rapidly in the Rapid Recovery Scenario, causing the split of electoral area D's households by tenure to shift slightly towards owners in the Rapid Recovery Scenario (to 20% renter households and 80% owner households) but not at all in the Slow Recovery Scenario (remaining at 22% renter households and 78% owner households).
+Compared to 2019, real income increases by 2025 in the rapid recovery scenario and decreases by 2025 in the slow recovery scenario, causing the split of electoral area E's households by tenure to shift slightly towards renters in the slow recovery scenario (to 18% renter households and 82% owner households) but not at all in the rapid recovery scenario (remaining at 17% renter households and 83% owner households).